Wentworth College, Auckland: International students

 Wentworth College constantly has international students in its specialised courses.
 These students come from all over the world, with the majority from Asia.
 Wentworth also participates in student exchange programs when requested by students to do so.

-Countries that students have come from include South Korea, China, Japan, Taiwan, Argentina, the United States of America and Norway.
+Countries that students have come from include South Korea, Thailand, China, Japan, Taiwan, Argentina, the United States of America and Norway.

 Large school trips are also welcomed, with Wentworth students adopting a student each for a week to their home and providing them with insight to life in New Zealand.

 Operation and history

 Both of the facilities are privately owned and operated.
 The primary and secondary parts of the school work close together on all aspects of the school life, sharing one principal, Bruce Tong.
 Second in command was Steve Wackrow until 2011.
-The current Head of College is Lisa Chamberlain.
+The current Head of College is Lisa Chamberlain, while the head of the Computer Science College is Charles Wilkinson.